Welcome to the Eudora Welty

 For 76 years, Pulitzer Prize-winning author Eudora Welty lived and wrote in her Jackson home at 1119 Pinehurst Street.
 Her parents finished construction of the house in 1925, when Eudora was 16 years old and had recently graduated from high school.

-Restored by the Mississippi Department of Archives and History after her death in 2001, the Eudora Welty House and Garden is open for tours by reservation Tuesday - Friday, four times a day at 9 a.m., 11 a.m., 1 p.m., and 3 p.m. and 9 and 11 a.m. the second Saturday of each month.
+Restored by the Mississippi Department of Archives and History after her death in 2001, the Eudora Welty House and Garden is open for tours by reservation Tuesday - Friday at 9 a.m., 11 a.m., 1 p.m., and 3 p.m. and on Saturday afternoons at 1 and 3 p.m..
 To make a reservation for individual or group tours, email firstname.lastname@example.org.

 The Eudora Welty Collection, which consists of manuscripts, papers, and photographs donated by Welty, is available to researchers in the William F. Winter Archives and History Building in Jackson.
 For more information on the Welty Collection, email email@example.com.